 Those wishing to organize a special event such as a parade, race or block party in the City of Powell must complete a parade or assemblage permit at least 10 business days prior to the event and submit it to the Powell Police Department.

 The Director of Public Service may assess a Parade/Assemblage Permit Service Fee of $55.
-The fee must be paid in person at the Powell Police Department at least three business days before the event for the permit to be issued.
+The fee must be paid in person at the Municipal Building at least three business days before the event for the permit to be issued.

 A permit is available through the link below; for more information, call 614.885.5005, ext.
 0.

 Anyone wishing to work as a peddler/solicitor within the City limits must fill out and submit a permit form at least three days prior to the solicitation date, and pay a one-time fee of $75.
 The permit form must be submitted in person to the Powell Police Department, 47 Hall Street.
 A background check will be conducted before a permit is issued.
 The City prohibits soliciting between the hours of 8 p.m. and 9 a.m., and on Sundays and holidays.
 It is a misdemeanor to solicit at residences where a ‘No Soliciting’ sign has been posted.

 A list of those who have already been approved for a peddler’s permit can be found here.

 Public records from the Police Department may be requested through the Police Clerk.
 The City of Powell maintains many records used in the administration and operation of the City.
 The records of the City of Powell and the ability to access them are a means to provide trust between the public and the City.

 Requests for records may be made in person between the hours of 8 a.m. and 5 p.m. weekdays, by phone, fax or online through the link below.
 A written request is not required but will help staff facilitate the request for public records.
 Refusal to complete a request form does not impair the requestor’s right to inspect and/or receive copies of the public record.
 (O.R.C.
 149.43 (B) (5))